Overview of Discount Codes including uploading Bulk Voucher Codes.

 Upload VouchersBack to top

 Instead of supplying a single discount code, you may wish to upload a list of pre-defined voucher codes.
 The voucher list should be in CSV or TXT format and each code needs to be unique.
-The codes should consist of letters and numbers only.
+The codes should consist of letters, numbers, and dashes only.
 Use of any other characters may prevent the discounts from being applied properly.

 1. Open your favourite spreadsheet program, such as Numbers or Excel.